-- (4) For the purposes of the Superannuation Act 1976, the CEO is taken to have been retired from office on the ground of invalidity if: - (a) the CEO is removed or retired from office on the ground of physical or mental incapacity; and - (b) the Commonwealth Superannuation Board of Trustees No. 2 gives a certificate under section 54C of the Superannuation Act 1976. - (5) For the purposes of the Superannuation Act 1990, the CEO is taken to have been retired from office on the ground of invalidity if: - (a) the CEO is removed or retired from office on the ground of physical or mental incapacity; and - (b) the Commonwealth Superannuation Board of Trustees No. 1 gives a certificate under section 13 of the Superannuation Act 1990.
+- (4) For the purposes of the Superannuation Act 1976, the CEO is taken to have been retired from office on the ground of invalidity if: - (a) the CEO is removed or retired from office on the ground of physical or mental incapacity; and - (b) CSC gives a certificate under section 54C of that Act. - (5) For the purposes of the Superannuation Act 1990, the CEO is taken to have been retired from office on the ground of invalidity if: - (a) the CEO is removed or retired from office on the ground of physical or mental incapacity; and - (b) CSC gives a certificate under section 13 of that Act. - (6) For the purposes of the Superannuation Act 2005, the CEO is taken to have been retired from office on the ground of invalidity if: - (a) the CEO is removed or retired from office on the ground of physical or mental incapacity; and - (b) CSC gives an approval and certificate under section 43 of that Act.